Staining Douglas fir brings out its beautiful grain and rich color, but getting a smooth finish can be tough.

 Minwax is a reputable brand, and their gel stain is one of the best for Douglas fir outdoor furniture and other exterior applications.

 Minwax’s gel stain is highly resistant to the sun’s harmful UV rays.
 This property makes it ideal for staining furniture and other wooden items used outdoors.
-The UV resistance goes a long way in locking in the color and preventing the Douglas fir wood from fading.

 Why should I Use a Gel Stain?